 STEM courses require a great deal of academic rigor, and not all students are ideal for this path of study.
 It’s entirely possible that some applicants did not have the academic record needed to continue their studies in a STEM field.
 But that cannot and does not account for all the application rejections or the general lack of use of this scholarship.
 What did the GAO study reveal about these issues?

 GAO Findings About VA Education Benefits Under The Edith Nourse Rogers STEM Scholarship

 The GAO report can be troubling, especially with finding such as the following from the second page of the report’s introduction, which includes one entry that notes that some challenges are “specific to veterans.”

 According to the GAO, “While veterans bring strengths, such as discipline, some also have physical or mental conditions from their military service that can affect their academic progress.”
 That is according to school officials the GAO interviewed during the course of the study.

 What did the GAO discover about VA STEM Scholarship opportunities under this program in general?

 The Department of Veterans Affairs “does not clearly communicate” with applicants about their Rogers STEM scholarship applications.
 The VA also does not “collect and use data needed to understand application denial trends.”
 The GAO report criticizes the VA for not sending clear information about applications, how to fill them out, etc.

 One blurb from the GAO’s analysis of VA information notes a 63% denial rate among VA STEM scholarship applications.
 This occurred during the first three years the program operated.

 The GAO report states, “This analysis also shows that VA denied African American or Black applicants and female applicants at higher rates than White and male applicants.”
-But since the VA failed to collect the data required to understand why the denials keep occurring, there’s no way to adequately address this issue at press time.
+But since the VA failed to collect the data required to understand why the denials keep occurring, there’s no way to address this issue at press time adequately.